yochaigal/cairn/wip/2e/variable-difficulty.md

 **Warden**: _"The creature's footprints end at the shore of a roiling lake that bubbles and swirls violently.
 Knowing the history of the region, you realize that if the lake water doesn't kill you, the toxic fumes coming from its surface definitely will!"_

 **Wolfram**: _"We know that the blasted thing makes its home on that pile of rocks out there.
 Obviously we can't swim across, but I have an idea about how we might draw it out!
 Lucius, I'm sorry but of the three of us, you're the most... soft.
 In other words, the perfect bait!
 Let's make it seem as if your cart is stuck in the mud.
-I've had a blanket rolled up in my pack for a while now, perhaps Freya and I can hide under it, then pounce on the creature at just the right moment?"_
+I've had a blanket rolled up in my pack for a while now.
+Perhaps Freya and I can hide under it, then pounce on the creature at just the right moment?"_

 **Lucius**: _"I knew I shouldn't have sported my fancy hat today!
 Fine, let's proceed."_